Union Airways: Routes

 The operation began as an airmail delivery service, with a government contract to fly airmail between Cape Town and the major centres in South Africa.
 Mail was collected from the Union Castle steamships from Britain that docked at Cape Town harbour on Monday mornings and flown to Port Elizabeth by a single Gypsy Moth.
 At Port Elizabeth two more Gipsy Moths were waiting to continue the service, one to fly mail to Bloemfontein and Johannesburg and the other to East London and Durban.
 On 29 August the first return service was operated, reaching Cape Town in time for the departing UK-bound steamship.

 Union Airways carried its first passenger from Cape Town to East London on 3 September 1929.
 The airline also undertook the carriage of sick persons on mercy flights (unscheduled; route and schedule as required).

 As both mail and passenger traffic increased Miller bought a Fokker Super Universal single engine aircraft that could carry six passengers; this aircraft entered service on 29 May 1930.
 The next aircraft type to enter service with Union Airways were two de Havilland DH 80A Puss Moths.
 These aircraft could carry two passengers in an enclosed cabin and replaced some of the Gypsy Moths that had been sold or written off.

-One Puss Moth crashed near Sir Lowry's Pass, with pilot and two passengers killed.
+One Puss Moth crashed near Sir Lowry's Pass, with the pilot and two passengers killed.
 The Fokker Super Universal crashed at Kayser's Beach near East London on 31 December 1931 (no injuries).

 Imperial Airways began operating a scheduled service from England to South Africa on 20 February 1932.
 At first only airmail was carried, passengers were later carried and the trip took 11 days.